 Inter-District & Intra-District Transfers:

 In accordance with Texas Education Code (TEC), parents/guardians can petition the school district to have their child attend a Northside ISD campus, other than the one serviced by the home address.
-Intra-district Transfers include Administrative, Program, Child of Employee, Parental Choice.
+Intra-district Transfers include Administrative, PEG, Program, Child of Employee, Parental Choice.
 In accordance with NISD Board Policy FDB(LCOAL), except as otherwise provided by state law, district policy, or board action, the transportation for a transfer student is the responsibility of the student and family.
 A transfer approved for an individual student does not in any way create an agreement to transfer siblings of the student.
 For Parental Choice Transfers, Employee Transfers and selected Administrative Transfers, please be advised that the student's eligibility to participate in University Interscholastic League (UIL) contests shall be governed by the UIL's Constitution and Contest Rules as well as by Northside ISD Board Policy FDB(LOCAL), which requires a minimum of one calendar year period of ineligibility for UIL varsity competition.

 Administrative Transfers may be initiated administratively to assign a student to a different school for reasons including, but not limited to concerns related to discipline, safety, sexual assault, bullying, or extradordinary conditions affecting the family or the school.
 It must be initiated by the home campus principal or Assistant Superintendent or Executive Director for Elementary or Secondary Administration only if one or more of the conditions described above exist.
 If parent/guardian deems that an administrative transfer is warranted, they should visit the home campus prinicpal.
 Unless otherwised noted, an Administrative Transfer is valid only for the current school year.